TheColorVermilion/crud/README.md

 alternate methods
 (ie docker run --rm --name pg-docker -e POSTGRES_PASSWORD=postgres -d -p 5433:5432\ -v $HOME/docker/volumes/postgres:/var/lib/postgresql/data postgres) of running database may be possible but your mileage may vary

+currently when you create a new item and it instatly links you to the user inventory page the new item isnt shown not 100% how to fix but if i have time i will try, it does show up if you hit home and then back to the inventory